FormidableLabs/react-swipeable/docs/docs/v7-migration.md

-# React Swipeable v7 changes and migration
+# v7 migration guide

-## Major Changes / Breaking Changes
+## :construction: Major Changes / Breaking Changes :construction:

 - we have dropped support for `es5` transpiled output
   - we target `es2015` for our transpilation now